shakerin/pyland/Project Status and Plan.md

 * Finalize a structure that can be used for generating texts and execute commands easily from users perspective,
 * Plan the directory structure development as well where TemplateLibrary instance has to be used for automation

+## Common Terms

+### frame string
+This is a string that contains (i) all text that has to be generated, (ii) scripts that has to be executed when object of this frame string is used.
+An automator, that uses Pyland structure, can have as many frame strings as required.
+*frame string concept already delevoped in Pyland*

+### frame file
+This is the file that contains frame strings.
+A frame string class is named after the name of the frame file name.
+*frame file concept already delevoped in Pyland*

+### frame object
+It is also called frame string object.
+It is an instance that is created based on a frame string class.
+*frame object concept already delevoped in Pyland*

+### frame dir
+This file contains information about directory structure and frameObj associated with individual files.
+*frame dir concept is not developed in pyland yet*

+### frame cmd
+This is a mechanism that will allow users to create/execute any frameObj from terminal.
+It is only for making Pyland user friendly.
+*frame cmd concept is not developed in pyland yet*

 ## Structure to generate some code